 A: Architectural Plans, S: Structural Plans, E: Electrical Plans, P: Plumbing Plans, M: Mechanical Plans, C: Civil Plans, AS: Architectural Site Plan, LS: Life Safety Plans, FP: Fire Protection Plans, L: Landscaping Plans, G: General Plans and Cover Sheets

 One of the most significant changes associated with this system update has to do with how permits are issued.
 There are no longer separate plans reviews and building permits - now you have a project.
-The old system, with lots of distinct plans reviews and permits, led to confusion about what plans were valid when there were multiple change orders and which permits were associated with certain plans.
-The new system consolidate everything into a single location.
+This system will consolidate everything into a single location.
 Key points concerning projects:

 The changes affecting the inspection process falls mostly in the realm of the inspectors.
 Scheduling inspections is done through a web application and will be very similar to the current system.
 From the customer side, the biggest change will come in how you receive inspection results.
 There will no longer be hand-written records or tags left on the job site; instead the inspector will enter the inspection results while in the field and, after submitting the results, the system will send an email letting you know how things went.
 The inspectors will even have the ability to upload pictures from their inspection, if needed, and attach them to your inspection record.